aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/050_databases/010_rds_database_reboot/_index.en.md

         cursor.append("%-30s" % str(line))
 ```

-We would expect that this would keep writing output while the DB is availble, stop while it's failing over and restart when the DB has successfully failed over.
+We would expect that this would keep writing output while the DB is available, stop while it's failing over and restart when the DB has successfully failed over.

-Additionally because the DB connection does a DNS lookup our script will also print the IP address of the database it's currently connected to ... healthy output should look like this:
+Additionally because the DB connection does a DNS lookup our script will also print the IP address of the database it's currently connected to.
+A healthy output should look like this:

 ```text
 AURORA                         RDS